pBFSLab/DeepPrep/docs/source/usage_GUI.rst

     + ``BIDS Path`` - The path to the input dataset, which is required to be in a standard BIDS format.
     + ``Output Path`` - The path to save the quick QC results.
-    + ``FreeSurfer license file path`` - We highly recommend users to replace the default FreeSurfer license file with yours, which can be downloaded for free from https://surfer.nmr.mgh.harvard.edu/registration.html
+    + ``FreeSurfer license file path`` - We highly recommend that users replace the default FreeSurfer license file with their own.
+You can download it for free from https://surfer.nmr.mgh.harvard.edu/registration.html

-After you having filling up this page, a docker command will automatically generated at the end of this page.
+After you fill out this page, a docker command will be automatically generated at the end of this page.
 Click ``Run`` to execute this command.
-Once the process is finished, users can click the ``Show`` button to view the results.

 .. warning::